effectfully/inference-in-agda/UnificationInAgda.lagda.md

 module BasicsOfTypeInference where
 ```

-Some preliminaries: the type of lists is defined as
+Some preliminaries: the type of lists is defined as (ignoring universe polymorphism)

 ```agda
   infixr 5 _∷_